An online booking system is a very popular trend recently.

 From booking to check-out, reservation technology expedites the whole process.
 Guests will book, pay, and sign necessary documents in just a few minutes, and receive an immediate confirmation in their inbox.
 They'll also hardly have to hear a "one moment please" upon arrival, so check-in would be as simple as a few clicks for the staff as well!

-Not to mention that personalization will improve the guest experience.
+Not to mention that personalization will improve the customer experience.
 If it's using tokens in your automatic newsletters, highlighting specific add-ons during the booking process, or allowing visitors to tailor the message and total amount on Gift Certificates, we've got you fully covered.

 #5 Helps You Stay Organized